Bushra1216/Hotel-Revenue-Analysis/README.md

 ### Data Source
 The dataset used in this project is [hotel revenue data](https://www.kaggle.com/datasets/govindkrishnadas/hotel-revenue) containing detailed information on hotel management.

-Data Scope:
+### Data Scope
-Time Period: The analysis covers data from 2019 to 2020.
+Time Period : The analysis covers data from 2019 to 2020.

 ### Tools & Software
 Utilized SQL and Power BI for data preprocessing , analysis and visualization.